abshah/ibworkshop2025/Part1.md

 If you do not have a de.NBI Cloud account, please register for one via this link: <https://cloud.denbi.de/register>.
 You can read more about the registration process in our de.NBI Cloud wiki:
 <https://cloud.denbi.de/wiki/registration/>.
-Please make sure to to
+Please make sure to
 click on "continue" if this button shows up.

 If you successfully registered for a de.NBI Cloud account, you should be